ids/cluster-builder/docs/kubernetes-iscsi-storage.md

         kubectl get pv
         kubectl apply -f iscsi-bench-job.yml

-> For better performance consider using Thickly provisioned VMware VMDK volumes.

-Once your pod is running and you see the the PVCs are bound, your `kubeadm` cluster is ready to use dynamic iSCSI PVC provisioning and static iSCSI PVC storage.
+Once your pod is running and you see the the PVCs are showinf as __bound__, your `kubeadm` cluster is ready to use iSCSI PVC provisioning and storage.

 Enjoy :)